accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 ###### Test 4.1.1 with Acrobat Reader and PAC 2024

 1. Open the PDF file with PAC.
-2. Open "Preview with screen reader", the content of the file is displayed as it will be rendered, with the element(s) used preceding each content.
+2. Open "Screen reader preview", the content of the file is displayed as it will be rendered, with the element(s) used preceding each content.
 3. Locate the links in the original document.
 4. Check in PAC that the link has a self-explanatory heading:
     - text content of the LINK element;